 But the 6T also doubles down on value: the base storage increases from 64GB to 128GB on this version, while the price ticks up just $20 from the OnePlus 6.
 The $549 entry-level 6T remains about half the price of other flagship phones with edge-to-edge displays and cutting-edge specs, and you don't even have to sacrifice great photos or solid battery life to save all that money.

 And a new carrier partnership with T-Mobile widens the availability of the 6T, which will make OnePlus more competitive with the likes of Google, Samsung and even Apple.
-This is an affordable flagship with few downsides.
+This is one of the best smartphones with few downsides.
 Also, be sure to check out our face-off between the OnePlus 6T and Galaxy S10.

 OnePlus 6T Cheat Sheet: What You Need to Know

 - The 6T is the first flagship phone released in the U.S. with an in-display fingerprint sensor.
 Spoiler alert: The sensor's lightning fast and amazing.

-- OnePlus has finally signed a carrier deal.
-T-Mobile customers can buy the 6T in-store, and it also supports Verizon's network.
+- T-Mobile customers can buy the 6T in-store, and it also supports Verizon's network.

 - Farewell, headphone jack.
 OnePlus has parted ways with the 3.5mm port.
 A USB-C dongle is included in the box.